sajari/sdk-dotnet/docs/CollectionsApi.md

 <a name="querycollection"></a>
 # **QueryCollection**
-> QueryCollectionResponse QueryCollection (string collectionId, QueryCollectionRequest queryCollectionRequest)
+> QueryCollectionResponse QueryCollection (string collectionId, QueryCollectionRequest queryCollectionRequest, string accountId = null)

 Query collection

 Query the collection to search for records.
-The following example demonstrates how to run a simple search for a particular string:  ```json {   \"variables\": { \"q\": \"search terms\" } } ```  For more information:  - See [filtering content](https://docs.search.io/documentation/fundamentals/integrating-search/filters-and-sort-options) - See [tracking in the Go SDK](https://github.com/sajari/sdk-go/blob/v2/session.go) - See [tracking in the JS SDK](https://github.com/sajari/sajari-sdk-js/blob/master/src/session.ts)
+The following example demonstrates how to run a simple search for a particular string:  ```json {   \"variables\": { \"q\": \"search terms\" } } ```  For more information:  - See [filtering content](https://docs.search.io/documentation/fundamentals/integrating-search/filters-and-sort-options) - See [tracking in the Go SDK](https://github.com/sajari/sdk-go/blob/v2/session.go) - See [tracking in the JS SDK](https://github.com/sajari/sdk-js/blob/554e182e77d3ba99a9c100b208ebf3be414d2067/src/index.ts#L881)  Note: Unlike other API calls, the `QueryCollection` call can be called from a browser.
+When called from a browser, the `Account-Id` header must be set to your account ID.

 ### Example
 ```csharp